 DIFF has a large selection of films, with a broad range of interesting narratives and innovative viewpoints.

-Regarding the movie screenings, Humphreys adds, “Of course, not every film gets selected, but every film does get watched!
-When it comes down to choosing the films, I focus on originality, compelling storytelling, and a fresh, distinctive perspective.
-Each film we select adds another vibrant thread to the rich tapestry of Irish and International cinema.”
+“Of course, not every film gets selected, but every film does get watched!
+When it comes down to choosing the films,” Humphreys said, “I focus on originality, compelling storytelling, and a fresh, distinctive perspective.

 The festival honours those already making waves and provides a forum to develop fresh perspectives by featuring established and new filmmakers.

 This year’s edition produced memorable moments.
-Oscar nominee Ralph Fiennes debuted The Return on opening night at The Lighthouse Cinema in Smithfield, where the film was met by enthusiasm and energy from attendees.
+Oscar nominee Ralph Fiennes debuted The Return on opening night at the Lighthouse Cinema in Smithfield, where the film was met by enthusiasm and energy from attendees.

 While DIFF provides a worldwide platform for foreign talent, the festival is a landmark for the expansion of Irish cinema year after year.